 Huang's experimental films have won the below notable awards in the film festival circuits:

-Palpitations of Dust won the Best Film Award at the 2017 LA Film & Script Festival.
+Palpitations of Dust is the Finalist: Best Experimental Film at the 2023 IndieFare International Film Festival.

 In the Desert of Eternity won the Best Experimental Film at the 2022 LA International Film Festival.